graham55/classic-yourls/readme.txt

 == Upgrade Notice ==

 = 2.4.2 =
-* Version 2.4.2 adds comprehensive documentation and excerpt shortcode controls.
+* Version 2.4.2 adds comprehensive documentation, excerpt replacement functionality, and enhanced shortcode controls.
 Recommended for all users.

 = 2.4.1 =
 * Version 2.4.1 is the first stable release with complete shortcode functionality.
 Recommended for all users.